tnl3pdx/ece510-HwAIML/challenges/challenge-6_7_8/README.md

 [Log for Challenge 6/7/8](https://docs.google.com/document/d/1fHLvWTa1VuwOcmNT2DHk5nrVDTTodrpD6BzS71KGAKU/edit?usp=sharing)

 ## Tasks for Challenge 6
     1. Implement a simple neuron (a.k.a. perceptron) with two inputs and a sigmoid activation function.
+(DONE)
     2. Use the perceptron learning rule (Google or LLM it) to train the neuron to realize the following binary logic functions:
         a.
-NAND
+NAND     (DONE)
         b.
-XOR
+XOR      (DONE)

 ## Tasks for Challenge 7
     1. Visualize the learning process in a 2D-plane by representing the neuron’s “line” that separates the space.
+(DONE)
     2. You can turn that in an animated visualization that illustrates every step of the weight updating process as you apply the perceptron rule.
+(WIP)

 ## Tasks for Challenge 8
     1. Implement a multi-layer feed-forward perceptron network.
 The network should have two input neurons, two hidden neurons, and one output neuron.
+(DONE)
     2. Implement the backpropagation algorithm to train your network to solve the XOR logical function.
+(DONE)